Federal Medical Centre, Nguru

-Federal Medical Centre, Nguru is a federal government of Nigeria medical centre located in Nguru, Yobe State, Nigeria.
-The current medical director is Professor Hadiza Usman.
+Federal Medical Centre, Nguru is a federal government of Nigeria medical centre located in Nguru, Yobe State, Nigeria.It was established in the year 1954 by the Western Sudan as a basic hospital in Nguru town consistently mainly Male and Female Ward, it was later upgraded to hospital in the year 1999.
+The current medical director is Professor Hadiza Usman..

 MD

 The current medical director is Professor Hadiza Usman.